hyperledger-solang/solang/docs/language/events.rst

 Once those events are added to the chain, an off-chain application can listen for events.
 For example, the Web3.js interface has a `subscribe()` function.
-Another is example is `Hyperledger Burrow <https://hyperledger.github.io/burrow/#/reference/vent>`_ which has a vent command which listens to events and inserts them into a database.
+Another is example is `Hyperledger Burrow <https://hyperledger.github.io/burrow/#/reference/vent>`_ which has a vent command that listens to events and inserts them into a database.

 An event has two parts.
 First, there is a limited set of topics.
 Usually there are no more than 3 topics, and each of those has a fixed length of 32 bytes.
 They are there so that an application listening for events